Can You Put 29 Inch Wheels On A 26 Inch Bike

 There are many benefits of increased wheel size.
 Some of the benefits include:

-- It will provide more traction and grip than smaller wheel sizes due to their larger size.
+• Due to their larger size, it will provide more traction and grip than smaller wheel sizes.

-- It’s easier to ride over small bumps and curbs, and the larger wheels also make it easier to turn corners at high speeds.
+• Riding over small bumps and curbs is easier, and the larger wheels make it easier to turn corners at high speeds.

-But remember, if you don’t have enough knowledge in this area and the toolset, it’s impossible to convert a 29-inch mtb bike into a 26inch mtb bike.
+But remember, if you don’t have enough knowledge in this area and the toolset, converting a 29-inch MTB bike into a 26-inch MTB bike is impossible.

 Why Shouldn’t You Put 29 Inch Wheels On A 26 Inch Bike?